 5. Try the Ichiran Shinjuku

 Ichiran Shinjuku is undeniably a favourite ramen place among locals and travellers.
-As one of Japan’s most loved foods, this should be part of your not-to-miss things to eat in Shinjuku.

 Savor their one and only Tonkotsu ramen that comes with rich, milky pork-based broth.
 The soup is combined with smooth-thin noodles, sliced pork, spicy red sauce, and green onions.

-A ramen set meal costs 1,490 yen and 890 yen if you opt for ramen only without side dishes.
+A ramen set meal costs 1,620 yen and 980 yen if you opt for ramen only without side dishes.

 6. Head to the Tokyo Metropolitan Government Building